 The Title Opinion Instructions require specific relevant comment paragraphs to address the risk of material adverse deviation.
 The actuary must also identify the materiality standard and the basis for establishing this standard with respect to the relevant characteristics of the company.
-The actuary may wish to review discussion provided earlier in this Practice Note on the Risk of Material Adverse Deviation.
+The actuary may wish to review discussion provided earlier in this practice notes on the risk of material adverse deviation.

-Relevant comment paragraphs should address retroactive reinsurance, financial reinsurance, and reinsurance collectibility.
-Additionally, relevant comment paragraphs should describe the significance of each of the remaining disclosure items in Exhibit B. The actuary should address the items individually and in combination when commenting on a material impact.
+Relevant comment paragraphs are to address retroactive reinsurance, financial reinsurance, and reinsurance collectibility.
+Additionally, relevant comment paragraphs will describe the significance of each of the remaining disclosure items in Exhibit B. The actuary typically will address the items individually and in combination when commenting on a material impact.